A beginner’s guide on how to install Flatpak in Ubuntu and other Linux distributions.

 - Click install after selecting your desired app.

 - Click Ok when it prompts you to start the installation via Software.

 - The Software will open and wait till the installation finishes.

 In this tutorial, I have explained how you can easily set up Flatpak and install apps from Flathub.
-Moreover, Flatpak applications are a great way to easily install and manage them.
+Moreover, Flatpak applications are a great way to install and manage them easily.
 In my opinion, Flatpak will eventually dominate Snap and AppImage in the future.

 You may want to check out our other articles about Flatpak, which include how to manage permission, various Flatpak commands and more.